 While laser welding is often done with the laser processing head being positioned quite close to the welding zone, there are also remote laser welding techniques, where the laser beam is sent over a substantially larger distance, e.g. of tens of centimeters or even more than one meter.
 This is called remote welding.

 A typical advantage of remote welding is that using a laser scanner one substantially more rapidly position the welding spot, compared with cases where one needs to move the whole laser head and/or the workpiece.
 Particularly when a high laser power is available, one may then quickly make a long weld seam e.g. on an automobile door.
 Another advantage is that the risk of debris reaching critical parts of the processing had is strongly reduced.

-On the other hand, a possible limitation is that the full advantages of remote welding can be realized only when no process gas needs to be applied, because otherwise one would still need to provide the relative movement of gas nozzle and workpiece.
+On the other hand, a possible limitation is that the full advantages of remote welding can be realized only when no process gas needs to be applied because otherwise one would still must provide the relative movement of gas nozzle and workpiece.

-In some cases, the workpieces need to be properly prepared.
+In some cases, the workpieces must be properly prepared.
 Often, it is important to have them clean enough, i.e., possibly apply some cleaning procedure, e.g. to remove oxidized layers or machine oils.
 In some cases, it is necessary to pre-heat parts before welding.

 Single-beam and Multi-beam Methods